 The best thing about VoIP is the fact that to get started with it, you don’t really need anything except a working broadband connection and devices capable of connecting to the internet.
 Of course, buying actual IP phones for your office is preferable, but it can be done later on in the process.
 If you’re in a hurry to get the system up and running, all you’re going to need is a working internet connection and devices capable of going online, such as computers or smartphones.

-IP telephony systems are composed of several key components that work together to facilitate voice communications over IP networks.
+IP phone systems are composed of several key components that work together to facilitate voice communications over IP networks.
 These components include:

-• Softphones: Software applications that allow for phone calls using a computer or mobile device.
+- Softphones: Software applications that allow for phone calls using a computer or mobile devices.

 On-premises IP Phone System